 Cooking Suggestions for Barley

-- Great in soups and stews like beef barley soup
+- It's great in soups and stews like beef barley soup.

 - You can cook barley in a pressure cooker